Please fill the form below.

 If you've got powerful skills, we'll pay your bills.
 Contact our HR at:

-Growing companies eventually reach a point where Excel spreadsheets no longer serve the purpose for their business.
+Growing companies eventually reach a point where Excel spreadsheets and other rudimentary practices no longer serve the purpose of their business.
 That’s when Enterprise Resource Planning (ERP) software comes to their rescue.
 They act as a transformative force that redefines how businesses operate and thrive in the modern landscape.

-In this guide, we’ll explain exactly what an ERP system is, how to build an ERP system, and what it can do for your organization.
+In this guide, we’ll explain what an ERP system is and what ERP integration can do for your organization.
 So, without further ado, let’s get started!

 Enterprise Resource Planning or ERP refers to a type of software that helps organizations manage day-to-day business processes from one place.
-It can include activities such as inventory management, logistics management, accounting, healthcare and more.
+It can include activities such as inventory management, logistics management, accounting, healthcare, automotive and more.

 The primary goal of an ERP system is to optimize and automate the processes to boost operational efficiency and company profitability.

 Now that we have defined what an ERP system is, let’s have a look at a few interesting statistics indicating the growing popularity of ERP systems.

-As per the statistics, more than 53% of businesses believe ERP is one of the priority sectors for investments.
+As per the statistics, more than 53% of businesses believe ERP integration is one of the most prioritized avenues for investments.
 The top most important reasons to implement an ERP are increasing efficiency (35%) followed by cost advantage (29%).

-Another report by Allied Market Research indicates that the global ERP market will grow at a CAGR of 9.8% from 2020-2026 to hit a market value of over USD 86 billion by 2027.
+Another report by Grand View Research indicates that the global ERP market will grow at a CAGR of 11% from 2023-2030, hitting a market value of over $123.41 billion by 2030.
 The key factors impacting the growth of the ERP market are the need for operational efficiency, the surge in adoption of cloud & mobile apps in enterprise digital transformation, and an increase in demand for data-driven decision-making.